gaowanliang/gaowanliang.github.io/content/posts/cimbar-introduction/index.en.md

 ![](image2.webp)

 I've been watching "Zetsuen no Tempest" lately, and it's quite good.
-By the way, it's been a while since I've seen a main character like the princess; it feels like they were popular ten years ago.
+By the way, I haven't seen the "[Hime cut](https://en.wikipedia.org/wiki/Hime_cut)" hairstyle used by the main character in a long time; it feels like it was popular ten years ago.

 ![](image3.webp)

 Project link: **https://github.com/sz3/libcimbar**

+{{< github repo="sz3/libcimbar" >}}

 ## How to Use